gakalmar/Notes/31_Serve_Express.md

         // This is how we expect the URL to be called: http://127.0.0.1:3000/math/divide?x=10&y=2

+- Response methods:

+        Method                  Description

+        res.download()	        Prompt a file to be downloaded. res.end()	            End the response process.
+        res.json()	            Send a JSON response.
+        res.jsonp()	            Send a JSON response with JSONP support. res.redirect()	        Redirect a request.
+        res.render()	        Render a view template.
+        res.send()	            Send a response of various types. res.sendFile()	        Send a file as an octet stream. res.sendStatus()	    Set the response status code and send its string representation as the response body.

 ## Serving data from JSON file:
 - Import both `express` and `fs`: